PaulMelloy/StatisticalRethinkingStudyGroup/README.md

 [Statitical Rethinking](https://xcelab.net/rm/statistical-rethinking/) is a Bayesian statistics course/book presented by [Richard McElreath](https://xcelab.net/rm/).

 ## Study Group Genesis
-The idea for this group grew from the discussions between [myself](https://github.com/PaulMelloy) and Adam Sparks(https://github.com/adamhsparks).
+The idea for this group grew from the discussions between [myself](https://github.com/PaulMelloy) and [Adam Sparks](https://github.com/adamhsparks).
 In an effort to commit to completing the study material, and not get distracted by work, we proposed commiting to a study group to work through each chapter/ module once a week and meet to discuss the material.
 We decided to open the group to our peers at [ANZORN](https://www.anzopenresearch.org/) whom meet regularly and show interest in participating in the study group.